chisomobanja/Farm_Employee_Management_System/README.md

 # Farm Employee Management System
 ### This repo contains a final year project, a farm management system build using a pern stack

+Requirements:
+Docker must be installed on your device

 To run this, please edit the .env to match your env variables And then use
 ```